Droplet rebounds off a fluid bath at low Weber numbers: Problem formulation

 \subsection{The bath model}

-We model the bath using a linearised, quasi-potential flow approximation, initially presented in \cite{Lamb} and revisited by \cite{DiasEtAl2008}, and follow closely the notation and formulation presented in \cite{GaleanoRiosEtAl2017}.
+We model the bath using a linearised, quasi-potential flow approximation, initially presented by \cite{Lamb} and revisited by \cite{DiasEtAl2008}, and follow closely the notation and formulation presented by \cite{GaleanoRiosEtAl2017}.
 This fluid model assumes that the free-surface elevation can be described by $z = \eta(r, t)$, and introduces a velocity potential $\phi(r, z, t)$, as well as the pressure on the free surface due to the effect of the impacting droplet $p(r, t)$.
 We further assume that the integrity of the separating air layer is maintained throughout the impacts and simplify our model by assuming that this air layer is infinitely thin and serves only to transfer pressure between the drop and the bath.
+This treatment is justified in the low-Weber-number regime as a limiting case of lubrication theory where the pressure variation across the film is negligible to leading order, an assumption supported by the stable rebounds observed in our experiments.
 Furthermore, the impact is assumed to be perfectly non-wetting, so that the contact angle where the free surface detaches from the drop is constant and equal to $180^\circ$ at all times during contact.

 We define $V_0$ to be the impacting velocity of the droplet with the bath at $t=0$, when contact is initiated (i.e., the centre of mass of the droplet is at a distance $R_d$ above the free surface).